Sunni Region: History

+Before 2003, Iraqi Sunni Arabs dominated the state and many strongly identified with a secular Arab identity closely tied to the state and Ba'athist ideology, rather than religious sect.

+Before 2003, Iraq's Sunni-majority regions were politically dominant under the Arab Socialist Union and later Ba'ath Party under Saddam Hussein, and many urban Sunnis were relatively wealthy and secular, identifying primarily as culturally "Arabs" or "Iraqi Arabs" in a pan-Arab, Iraqi nationalist or Nasserist sense rather than along sectarian lines.
+Formal proposals for Sunni autonomy were largely absent, as Sunni Arabs controlled much of the country's political, military, and economic structures and had little incentive for regional self-rule.
+The closest model of federal autonomy in Iraq was the 1970 Iraqi–Kurdish Autonomy Agreement, which applied only to the Kurdish north.

+During the invasion and subsequent occupation, some American commentators and policymakers, including Antony Blinken, discussed proposals for a Sunni autonomous region or, in more expansive forms, an independent "Sunnistan" in Western Iraq as a means of managing post-2003 sectarian conflict following the shift of power away from Sunni elites toward Shia-led institutions.
+These proposals did not gain traction within Iraq but reflected wider debates about the erosion of Iraq's previously dominant secular political framework after the occupation.

+Photograph of Al-Askari Shrine after the first bombing in February 2006.

 After the American-led invasion of Iraq in 2003, the new Iraqi government was federalized.
 Article 1 of the 2005 Iraqi Constitution institutionalized a federal structure of Iraq, which Sunni Arabs initially rejected.
 Nevertheless, it was approved, and Iraq became a federal republic, with the Kurdistan Region being constitutionally recognized.

 The rise of sectarian violence, especially after the 2006 al-Askari shrine bombing, and increasing marginalization of Sunni areas by the Shia-led government prompted a gradual re-evaluation of federalism among Sunni elites.
 The proposal included regions such as Anbar, Diyala, Saladin, Nineveh, Kirkuk and the outskirts of Baghdad.
 Despite similar marginalization, tensions persisted between Arabs and Turkmen over certain regions in Nineveh, Kirkuk, Diyala, and Salah al-Din governorates.

 Between 2006 and 2008, U.S.-backed Sunni tribal militias, known as the Sahwa (Awakening) Councils, helped drive out al-Qaeda from Anbar.
 This brief period of local empowerment fueled calls for greater provincial control over security and governance, especially after Baghdad failed to integrate Sahwa fighters into national security institutions.

 By 2011, provincial councils in Anbar, Salah al-Din, and Nineveh began calling for application of Article 119 of the constitution, which allows for the creation of new federal regions.
 These calls were framed as responses to sectarian discrimination, arbitrary arrests, and economic neglect by Baghdad.
 Sunni leader Thaer Al-Bayati stated that the proposal for autonomy has widespread backing among Sunni Iraqis.
-After the defeat of the Islamic State in 2017, there was a significant increase in Sunni Arab demands for autonomy.
+After the defeat of the Islamic State in 2017, there was a significant increase in Sunni Arab demands for autonomy in the western side of Iraq.